aflashyrhetoric/aflashyrhetoric.github.io/content/posts/automation-with-shortcuts-on-ios.md

 slug = "ios-shortcuts-automation"
 +++

-# Yo, iOS Shortcuts is pretty cool
+# Automation with iOS Shortcuts

 I never really got into Automator, the long-lived macOS scripting utility.
 I assumed Shortcuts would be similar to Automator - lots of theoretical potential, but nothing that yielded a net value in that equation of **Time Spent Automating** vs **Time Saved From The Automation**.
 Not for my use-cases anyway.